kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

   - if all real roots have negative real value, then all coefficients of the polynomial must be positive
   - for complex conjugate roots, expanding (and intuitively) we know that each multiplied together will be a quadratic with all positive coefficients
 - hurwitz huristic tells us quickly whether its not hurwitz (check all coefficients for positivity)
-- routh-hurwitz is stronger, follow table algorithm with X pattern drawing and terminate if any first column value is zero
+- routh-hurwitz is stronger, follow table algorithm with a figure-8 pattern drawing and terminate if any first column value is zero
+  - the array is the leftmost column, we know the number of roots in the right-half plane by the number of sign switches
 - characteristic polynomial is hurwitz iff all elements in 1st column have same sign
   - if no zeroes in first column, # of sign changes = # of bad roots